klesun-productions/klesun-productions.github.io/entry/public_personal/arur_klesun_cv.md

 (see "[Personal Projects](#user-content-personal-projects)" below)
 - Had a lot of experience with SQL at my present work, tried hundreds things with alive DB with billions of records in search of optimization tricks, choosing right indexes and stuff.
 Later started working with Redis.
 - Capable of maintaining a [Unix sever](https://midiana.lv/entry/denisbook/views/) on either node or Apache.
-And in general am pretty comfortable in Linux environment and admin work.
+And in general am pretty comfortable in Linux environment and good at serious admin stuff like managing certificates and permissions.
 - Academically familliar with: C, C++, Pascal

  Education